Sequential keypoint density estimator: an overlooked baseline of skeleton-based video anomaly detection: Skeleton anomaly detection by predicting probable locations of subsequent keypoint

 \textbf{Autoregressive architectures.} The nature of skeleton sequences implies that we will anticipate $N$ new keypoints at every timestep $t$.
 Therefore, an appropriate model must be capable to simultaneously predict the mean $\boldsymbol\mu$ and covariance $\Sigma$ for $N$ multivariate normal distributions.
 Figure \ref{fig:autoreg} illustrates the required relationships between inputs and outputs in the SeeKer framework.
 Observe that these relations closely resemble the teacher forcing computational graph \cite{lamb16neurips} commonly used in natural language processing.

 The described causal constraint can be enforced using different architectures \cite{hochreiter97nc,germain15icml, vaswani17nips}.
 Our experimental evaluation revealed that the relatively simple masked fully connected model \cite{germain15icml} performs best for our task, which can be attributed to the uniformity of the skeleton sequences.
 Our model differs from \cite{germain15icml} by following the natural ordering of inputs while allowing neighboring inputs (e.g., keypoint coordinates) to be codependent rather than strictly causal.
 Thus, we enforce causality through fixed blockwise triangular masks.
 We revisit this architecture in Appendix \ref{app:architectures}.
-Next, we elaborate how SeeKer accurate anomaly detection.